EPCCed/ATI-ResComp-Service-docs/safe-guide/safe-guide-pi.rst

 Any files he creates under that directory will belong to *t01-a* and will be counted against its quota.

-Of course, *john* is still a member of the general project group, so he can still create files there.
+*john* is still a member of the general project group, so he can still create files there.
 If he belongs to other project groups which have quotas, he'll have directories for these as well.
 He can only create files in the project groups he is a member of, since he can't